wxjiao/ParroT/README.md

 ### Environment

-We develop ParroT based on LLaMA with Hugging Face's transformers library by installing it from a particular fork (refer to this [PR](https://github.com/huggingface/transformers/pull/21955)).
+We develop ParroT based on LLaMA with HuggingFace's transformers library by installing it from a particular fork (refer to this [PR](https://github.com/huggingface/transformers/pull/21955)).
 The hash of the specific commit we installed was `3884da12ce327667d4df5101aef3533cc32be61f`.

 Framework Versions:
 - Python 3.8.12